Meeds-io/whitepaper/en/2-deeds.md

 - $U$ = _Engaged users_ - users that contributed to points during the week, by at least one action.
 - $E_d$ = _Engagement rate of the hub_ - actions per user ($A/U$)
 - $E_w$ = _Average engagement rate_ of all active Hubs in the WoM.
-- $D_r$ = _Distribution rate_ - if a Hub received minted MEED for the preceding period, the % of the Meeds that was distributed to its users.
+- $D_r$ = _Distribution rate_ - if a Hub received minted MEED for the preceding period, the % of MEED that was distributed to its users.
 The % can be above 100 if the distribution is delayed in time.
-- $D_s$ =  _Distribution spread_ - if a Hub received minted Meeds for the preceding period, the % of the users that received Meeds in the total pool of users.
+- $D_s$ =  _Distribution spread_ - if a Hub received minted MEED tokens for the preceding period, the % of the users that received MEED in the total pool of users.
 - $M$ = _Minting Power_ of the Deed as defined in 2.3

-The global engagement index used to distribute minted Meeds among the Hubs is the sum of all Hubs’ engagement scores for the week.
+The global engagement index used to distribute minted MEED among the Hubs is the sum of all Hubs’ engagement scores for the week.

 The formula above is simple and designed to favor hubs :